Smallpox vaccine: Early vaccination

 Edward Jenner was born in Berkeley, England.
 As a young child, Jenner was variolated with the other schoolboys through parish funds, but nearly died due to the seriousness of his infection.
 Fed purgative medicine and going through the bloodletting process, Jenner was put in one of the variolation stables until he recovered.
 At the age of 13, he was apprenticed to apothecary Daniel Ludlow and later surgeon George Hardwick in nearby Sodbury.
 He observed that people who caught cowpox while working with cattle were known not to catch smallpox.
 Jenner assumed a causal connection but the idea was not taken up at that time.
 From 1770 to 1772 Jenner received advanced training in London at St. George's Hospital and as the private pupil of John Hunter, then returned to set up practice in Berkeley.

 Perhaps there was already an informal public understanding of some connection between disease resistance and working with cattle.
 The "beautiful milkmaid" seems to have been a frequent image in the art and literature of this period.
-But it is known for certain that in the years following 1770, at least six people in England and Germany (Sevel, Jensen, Jesty 1774, Rendall, Plett 1791) tested successfully the possibility of using the cowpox vaccine as an immunization for smallpox in humans.
+It is known for certain that in the years following 1770, at least six people in England, Denmark and Germany (Sevel, Jensen, Jesty 1774, Rendall, Plett 1791) tested successfully the possibility of using the cowpox vaccine as an immunization for smallpox in humans.
+However, it was Jenner’s six-step experiment which established the link between cowpox infection and smallpox immunity, and his reports that brought the practice to national attention.

 Diagram A: Exposure to the cowpox virus builds immunity to the smallpox virus.
 1a.
 Cowpox virus is injected into the bloodstream.
 2a.
 The virus enters the cells and a mild fever develops.
 3a.
 T-cells recognize the antigen as a threat.
 4a.
 Activated T-cells replicate, and their offspring become memory T-cells.
 5a.
 Antibodies are produced and destroy the virus.
 Diagram B: When exposed to the smallpox virus, the immune system is resistant.
 1b.
 Smallpox virus is injected into the bloodstream.
 2b.
 Memory T cells recognize the virus.
 3b.
 Antibodies are produced and destroy the virus.

 The process above shows the steps taken by Edward Jenner to create vaccination.
 Jenner did this by inoculating James Phipps with cowpox, a similar virus to smallpox, to create immunity, unlike variolation, which used smallpox to create an immunity to itself.